-The labyrinth is the same one that once occupied the clinic’s property at Lee Highway and George Mason Drive.
+The labyrinth there was once at home outside of Whitman-Walker Clinic at Lee Highway and George Mason Drive.
 When the clinic closed in 2009, the labyrinth’s stones were pried from the earth — the pieces of its seven-circuit path of contemplation painstakingly numbered and stored in a county warehouse.
 It sat there for four years until 2013 when three acres of land became available at 10th Street North and North Barton Street.

-The story of its relocation began several years before this, when the county received the use of the land from a developer and began talking to neighbors about what their plans for the space.
+The story of its relocation began several years before this, when the county received the use of the land from a developer and began talking to neighbors about their plans for the space.
 Rocky Run Park, of which Barton is a part, was rebuilt for active recreational activities with playgrounds and ball courts.
 Neighbors sought a quieter, more contemplative space on the south end, near 10th Street North — someone even mentioned the possibility of a labyrinth.

 Kathy von Bredow, a county landscape architect, walked through the property and saw potential in its large trees, which created a sense of isolation despite the nearby busy streets.
 She spotted a huge white oak that struck her as a “mother tree” that could give the site direction and focus.
 She knew the clinic’s labyrinth was in storage.
 It seemed to her that this was the place for it.